inlivedev/inlive-website/content/docs/real-time-widget-api/subscribe-channel-server/index.md

 ---
 date: 2022-06-09
 lastmod: 2022-06-09
-name: Subscribe to Channel Server
+name: Subscribe to channel server
-title: Subscribe to Channel Server
+title: Subscribe to channel server
 description: This is an explaination on how to subscribe to channel server.
 slug: subscribe-to-channel-server
 weight: 3001
 menu:
   docs_sidebar:
-    identifier: Subscribe to Channel Server
+    identifier: Subscribe to channel server
-    name: Subscribe to Channel Server
+    name: Subscribe to channel server
     weight: 3001
     parent: Real Time Widget API
 ---